 The Bullmastiff was first bred in the 19th Century by European landowners seeking to keep their estate guarded.

-Poaching was a common crime back in those days, and the peasants would often sneak onto the landlord’s property and try to hunt his personal game.
+Poaching was a common crime back in those days, and the peasants would often sneak onto the landlord’s property and try to hunt his game.

 The Bullmastiff would roam through the forests and serve as a deterrent for these people.
 It is a very large dog, with a fearsome stance.